ZwodahS/timetrack/README.md

 # Configuration

-A config file can be created at the home directory.
+A config file `.ttconfig` can be created at the home directory.

 ```
 {